Aayirathil Oruvan (2010 film): Filming and post-production

 Eighteen months into shooting, the project began to face questions about its progress, with the producer, Ravindran, complaining to the Tamil Film Producers Council that Karthi was trying to change his look for his next film, Paiyaa, following the long period he had spent with Aayirathil Oruvan.
 In February 2009, filming was completed after 263 days of shooting; therefore the producers signaled for a summer release but it was postponed by six months.

 When asked by the media during production about the lengthy shooting, the lead actor said that the cast had also been unaware of how long the film's shoot was going to carry on.
-Reemma Sen originally signed for forty days whilst Andrea Jeremiah signed for three months, without knowing that the film would eventually take 263 days of filming.
+Reema Sen originally signed for forty days whilst Andrea Jeremiah signed for three months, without knowing that the film would eventually take 263 days of filming.
 Furthermore, Parthiepan claimed to have been signed for forty days, whilst his segment lasted up to 140 days.

 In March 2008, after filming had already begun, music director Yuvan Shankar Raja was ousted from the project due to differences of opinion.
 G. V. Prakash Kumar succeeded him; it was his biggest project to that point.
 Rambo Rajkumar, the film's stunt director, died in April 2009 and was posthumously praised for his action choreography.
 Soon after the filming finished, the lead actors moved onto other projects, as did Selvaraghavan whilst post-production continued.
 During production, news websites had linked Selvaraghavan romantically with Andrea Jeremiah, to the pair's displeasure; in August 2009, he divorced his wife, Sonia Agarwal.
 During the period, G. V. Prakash Kumar and Selva also worked on the music in Mumbai whilst re-recording was also held in Austria and London.

 Aayirathil Oruvan languished in production hell due to slow progress of the shoot and the extensive pre- and post-production works, with release dates being postponed for a total of a year.
 During its release, the film's budget was reported to be ₹32 crore.
 However, in August 2021, Selvaraghavan stated that the film's actual budget was ₹18 crore and they had announced an inflated budget to create hype.